Looking for "the best" IVF clinic abroad?

 The most difficult part of the IVF program is the process of stimulating and fertilizing oocytes and embryo development.
 So why do clinics usually skip this part in the treatment success rate statistics?
 In the pursuit of high values of treatment success rates presented on websites, clinics try to show the highest possible values.
 Imagine that we have 3 clinics and each of them shows statistics in a different way; the patient will usually choose the clinic that shows the highest value of treatment success rate while rarely inquiring what the values are really about.

-Is it possible to estimate the costs of treatment based on IVF Success Rates?
+Is it possible to estimate the costs of treatment based on IVF success rates?

 It is very difficult, especially if the Patients base their calculations on statistics that clinics present most often, which is pregnancy per embryo transfers.
 It will be a little easier when we base the calculations on the live birth statistics.
 It will be even easier when the statistics are calculated with live births but taking into account the started IVF cycles for a specific age group.
 However, the ideal solution is to calculate costs based on the cumulative success rate of treatment, therefore the percentage of patients who were successful in, for example, 2-3 consecutive IVF cycles.